silverstripe/developer-docs/en/05_Contributing/01_Code.md

 If other changes are merged in before yours, your pull request may end up with merge conflicts.
 You'll need to resolve those by rebasing your branch on top of the target branch, and then manually resolving the merge conflicts.

-[warning]
+> [!WARNING]
-Using `--force-with-lease` is necessary after a rebase, because otherwise GitHub will reject your push.
+> Using `--force-with-lease` is necessary after a rebase, because otherwise GitHub will reject your push.
 This is because your commit hashes will have changed.
 But beware that you are explicitly telling GitHub that you are intentionally overriding data.
 Make sure you have the correct branch name when doing that step to avoid accidentally overriding other branches in your forked repository.
-[/warning]

 ```bash
 cd vendor/<org>/<module>